Go to page content

 These inflammatory responses usually contribute to the typical symptoms of a viral infection of the respiratory system.
 Examples are mucus and phlegm formation, sore throat, coughing, fever, and soreness.

-Studies on bird’s nest also show that not only does it have anti-viral properties to work against the virus, but it also has anti-inflammatory properties.
+Studies on bird’s nests also show that not only does it have anti-viral properties to work against the virus, but it also has anti-inflammatory properties.
 They help address the symptoms caused by the body’s immune response to the infection.

 4. It tastes good.